I recommend you practice on an 88-key piano, either acoustic or digital with a weighted keyboard.

 You can tell if a digital keyboard has a weighted keyboard by playing the keys, or often by looking at them, see below.

-You can buy a Yamaha P45 new for around £349 - as of March 2017.
+You can buy a Yamaha P45 new around £300, or a Yamaha P145 new around £350 - as of summer 2024.

 Alternatively, I have purchased several of these via eBay on behalf of students - usually for around £230 in good condition.